btemplep/authzee/docs/specification.md

 ### Batch Authorize

-The Batch Authorize operation is used to run the Authorize operation over a batch request.
+The Batch Authorize operation is used to run the Authorize operation for a batch request.

 #### Batch Authorize Result Example